Danil-Stenyashin/HomeAssignments/README.md

 #  Start the programm
-#ispolzuem "make"
+#Use "make"

-#chtoby zapustit pishem "./main"
+#For the start write "./main" in concole

-#posle zakrutiya ocheshaem file "make clean"
+#For correct close using "make clean"

 ✦✦✦ⓒⓞⓕⓕⓔⓔ✦ⓣⓘⓜⓔ✦✦✦